numbersprotocol/fb-json2table/README.md

 ]
 ```

 [This simple document](https://github.com/numbersprotocol/fb-json2table/blob/master/dict_list_combination_to_table.txt) shows the logic behind the JSON to Table conversions.
-If you are not sure whether or not your data is *FB-LIKE*, it might give your some hint.
+If you are not sure whether or not your data is *FB-LIKE*, it might give you some hint.

 ## why Facebook json is not friendly to analyze?